-- > Wash your hands with a liquid soap, appropriate for use in a healthcare setting, at the following times: - When your hands are visibly dirty or contaminated with proteinaceous material, blood or other body fluids. - At the beginning and end of each clinical session. - After using hands for personal hygiene e.g. going to the bathroom or cough hygiene. - When washing your hands, use sinks dedicated for hand washing purposes that are fitted with non-touch tapware, or employ a non-touch technique.
+- > Wash your hands with a liquid soap, appropriate for use in a healthcare setting, at the following times: - When your hands are visibly dirty or contaminated with proteinaceous material, blood or other body fluids. - At the beginning and end of each clinical session. - After using hands for personal hygiene e.g. going to the bathroom or cough hygiene. - When washing your hands, use hand-wash basin dedicated for hand washing purposes that are fitted with nontouch tapware, or employ a non-touch technique.

-- > After hand washing, dry your hands using either: - disposable paper towels, or - cloth towel (cotton or linen) that is used only once and then laundered before re-use; and stored away from aerosols. - > Do not use an air-dryer for drying hands.
+- > After hand washing, dry your hands using a single-use towel. - > Do not use an air-dryer for drying hands.